krishraghuram/contribook/computernetworks/application.rst

 HTTP is stateless

-Google, Youtube, Facebook - are all Webpages which are served through HTTP.
+Google, Youtube, Facebook - are all Websites served through HTTP.

 Links
 ^^^^^